dougeby/IntuneDocs/intune-user-help/your-device-appears-encrypted-but-cp-says-otherwise-android.md

 Certain Android devices require you to create a startup PIN to make sure that your device is secure.
 There are many versions of Android from many different manufacturers.
 You can try to fix this issue by finding a location in your settings app to enable this option.
 For example, on the Samsung Galaxy S7, you enable Secure Startup by going to **Settings** > **Lock Screen and Security** > **Secure Startup**.

-### Downgrade your version of Android

-If your device offers you the option to downgrade to Android 6.0+, then do so.
-There is a risk of data loss if you should try to downgrade your device.
-Otherwise, we recommend that you contact your company support to resolve this issue.
-You can get contact information for your company support at the [Company Portal website](https://portal.manage.microsoft.com#HelpDeskDialog) for contact information.

 ### Encrypt the entire device

 Some devices will give you a choice between encrypting the entire device or just the used space.
 Choose the option to encrypt the entire device rather than "only used space."
 If you have already encrypted only the used space: